lbryio/lbry.com/content/faq/android-basics.md

 **Important notes:**

-1. We are aware of issues with playing videos on some mobile networks.
+- We are aware of issues with playing videos on some mobile networks.
 You can try on wifi, or use [https://beta.lbry.tv](https://beta.lbry.tv) for now**

-2. If you are getting stuck at the loading screen, try uninstalling/reinstalling the Android app.
+- If you are getting stuck at the loading screen, try uninstalling/reinstalling the Android app.

+- Wallets do not sync between Desktop and Mobile yet, see our [wallet sync FAQ](https://lbry.com/faq/how-to-backup-wallet#sync)

 ### Why Does LBRY Want My Email Address?